ShikhSh/Learnings/DL-basics.md

   - Problem:
     - No concept of sequence in the Encoder now, since everyone can see everyone (no locality bias)
 - Thus, add positional embeddings
+#### Mathematics:
+- K, Q, V matrices
+  - Query -> used to find the weights of all wrt current token
+  - Key -> the value used for finding current token's weight for any other token
+  - Value -> the value used when weights of all others are found
+- w<sub>i</sub> = <QK<sup>T</sup> / sqrt root of d
+- ATTN(Q, K, V) = Softmax of W's * V
+- Scaling by root of d:
+  - This is done to avoid large dot-product values causing softmax to give very small gradients when dk is large.

 ### Transformer:
 #### Decoder: